tardate/LittleArduinoProjects/playground/Led4Digit7Segment/DoubleShift/README.md

 When fully on (e.g. displaying 8888), it appears the display and associated components on the breadboard are drawing an average of about 2.87mA.
+A direct replacement of the S9013 BJTs with n-channel FETs - see [Led4Digit7Segment/DoubleShiftWithFETs](../DoubleShiftWithFETs) - results in an average current of 2.47mA).

 ### Construction